Cobo3/CommandSystem/README.md

 using SickDev.CommandSystem;

 static void Main(string[] args){
+    Configuration configuration = new Configuration("Test");
-    CommandsManager manager = new CommandsManager();
+    CommandsManager manager = new CommandsManager(configuration);
-    Config.RegisterAssembly("Your assembly name");
 }
 ```

+#### Configuring the CommandsManager
+To function properly, the CommandsManager needs a configuration object.
+Currently, that configuration only contains registered assemblies, but it is planned on containing more functionality in the future.

-#### Registering Assemblies
+##### Registering Assemblies
 CommandSystem needs to know where to look for commands and parsers.
-Assemblies containing such elements need to be registered using "Config.RegisterAssembly"
+Assemblies containing such elements need to be registered using "Configuration.RegisterAssembly".

+The Configuration class contains a constructor overload for registering assemblies in-line too.

+Registered assemblies need only to contain the name of the assembly.

 ### Create and add Commands
 Commands can be created in three differet ways.